darmiyaev/PowerHouse-/README.md

 PowerHouse aims to be a powerful programming language.

-PowerHouse aims to have good abilitys (advantages)
+PowerHouse aims to have many abilitys (advantages)

 PowerHouse is strongly-typed. (https://stackoverflow.com/questions/430182/is-c-strongly-typed)